worldline/angular-security-training/docs/csp/csp-overview.md

 - `plugin-types` : Identifies the set of plugins that can be invoked via objects, embeds, or applets, defined using MIME types.

 - `base-uri` : Allows URLs in the src attribute of any tag.

+- `report-uri`: Instructs the browser to POST a reports of policy failures to this URI.
+You can also use **Content-Security-Policy-Report-Only** as the HTTP header name to instruct the browser to only send reports (does not block anything).
+This directive is deprecated in CSP Level 3 in favor of the report-to directive.

 ::: warning
 As of today, some CSP properties may not be supported by all browsers.
 IE is known to have limited support for CSP